tayganr/purviewlab/modules/module13.md

    node consumer.js
    ```

-3. For creating notifications go back to your Azure Purview Studio.
+3. For creating notifications go back to your Microsoft Purview Studio.
 Make some changes to your environment, for example, by scanning an existing source.
 If everything goes well, you should see the following output on the screen:

    ![](../images/module13/kafka02.png)